pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/essentials-of-metaphysics.md

 To reaffirm what has been said, imagine that consciousness is eternal and conscious units are all there is.
 But the law of identity and the law of causality still apply, since existence still exists.
 Hence, consciousness has a certain identity and can act only in certain ways that lead to certain results.
 Hence, reality is still not fundamentally "up to" consciousness, since consciousness has a certain nature that it can act neither apart from or in contradiction to.
 Hence, consciousness always presupposes existence as such whereas existence does not presuppose consciousness, which means existence can exist apart from consciousness but not vice versa.
 Now, note that a conscious unit is a part of consciousness that is inseparable from and derived from consciousness, which means that since consciousness always presupposes existence, conscious units also always presuppose existence ultimately (i.e. directly or indirectly).
 Hence, conscious units always presuppose things in existence apart from consciousness.
 In other words, a conscious unit is ultimately (i.e. directly or indirectly) the effect on consciousness of things in existence outside consciousness.

+---

+**Reference**:

+Ayn Rand:

+_The primacy of existence (of reality) is the axiom that existence exists, i.e., that the universe exists independent of consciousness (of any consciousness), that things are what they are, that they possess a specific nature, an identity.
+The epistemological corollary is the axiom that consciousness is the faculty of perceiving that which exists—and that man gains knowledge of reality by looking outward.
+The rejection of these axioms represents a reversal: the primacy of consciousness—the notion that the universe has no independent existence, that it is the product of a consciousness (either human or divine or both).
+The epistemological corollary is the notion that man gains knowledge of reality by looking inward (either at his own consciousness or at the revelations it receives from another, superior consciousness)._

+> **Source**: "The Metaphysical Versus the Man-Made" from
+Philosophy: Who Needs It

 # Summarising metaphysics
 Identity and causality are implicit and inherent in the very fact of existence itself; there neither is nor can be existence apart from identity and causality.
-Hence, since the fact of existence is an absolute, so are the principles of identity and causality and their implications (e.g. the intelligibility of reality, the absolute validity of logic and reason, etc.).
+Hence, since the fact of existence is an absolute, so are the laws of identity and causality and their implications (such as the intelligibility of reality, the absolute validity of logic and reason, etc.).

 **NOTE**: _The laws of logic are essentially the law of identity and its corollaries.
 It is self-defeating to "disprove" the absolutism of logic, since to even try to do so, you must show that the law of identity is not an absolute, in which case there is no basis to identify anything as what it is, including the supposed "proof" against the absolutism of logic._

 # The scope of metaphysics
+Metaphysics is about the truths arising from the most basic material we can grasp, i.e. the barest essence of the material given to us directly by reality.
+Hence, metaphysics is the study of existence as such; not of how reality is in particular but of what reality is in general.

 Apart from the axioms and their corollaries drawn from the self-evident facts of existence and consciousness, metaphysics does not make any claims about the specific structure and composition of either consciousness or reality itself; the study of these is the rightful domain of the special sciences.
 However, metaphysics underlies any further pursuit of knowledge and its truths are absolute within any field of study.
 The same level of absolute truth applies to any knowledge whose sole context (apart from other direct, self-evident observations) is metaphysics itself, which includes epistemology and extends to ethics (whose context includes epistemology as well as metaphysics).

 Hence, metaphysics is not astronomy, physics, chemistry, etc., though it underlies these disciplines.
 Whether the world we know is a simulation, part of a multiverse or anything else that we may find it out to be, the same metaphysics applies, as well as the same epistemology and ethics.
 Whatever specific structure or composition reality has, the basic nature of reality is what it is.
 Similarly, metaphysics is not biology, psychology, neuroscience, etc., though — again — it underlies these disciplines.
 Whatever model of consciousness we may uncover, the basic nature of consciousness and its relationship to the rest of reality is what it is.